Matthew-Hurrell/gear-addict/README.md

 ![Gear Addict Hero 2](readme/images/gear-addict-hero-2.png)

-The hero component is a reusable component used for each page on the site other than the homepage.
+The hero component is a reusable component used for each page of the site other than the homepage.
 It features a large background image which has a grayscale filter and a page title.
 The page title can be passed as a prop to change the heading for different pages.
 The component also accepts a prop called righeader to change the background image to what is used for the rig detail pages.

 [Back to top](<#contents>)